Historic Sites In Maine. More Than Just Parks has 10 incredible must-see sites for you to visit.

 In 1925, the Appalachian Trail Conference was formed to oversee the development of the trail.
 The first section of the trail was completed in New York in 1923, and by 1937, the trail was completed from Georgia to Maine.
 The trail was officially dedicated on August 14, 1937.

-During the 1930s, the Civilian Conservation Corps (CCC) helped to build and maintain the trail.
-The trail has been continuously maintained by various organizations and volunteers ever since.
 Today, the trail is managed by the National Park Service, the U.S. Forest Service, and the Appalachian Trail Conservancy, a private non-profit organization that oversees the trail’s maintenance and protection.

 Each year, thousands of people hike the entire trail, a journey that typically takes 5-7 months, known as “thru-hike” or “end-to-end hike”.
 Many others hike shorter sections of the trail.
 The trail is also open to horseback riders and cross-country skiers.